zlatozar/TigerLanguage/FrontEnd/Notes.md

 ## Chapter 7

-Describes the steps that should be made to transfrom AST to IR using the data structures(frames) defined in previous chapter.
+Describes the steps that should be made to transform AST to IR using the data structures(frames) defined in previous chapter.

 _Tree language_ instructions should be understood very well before start implementing translation.